canopy-js/canopy-js/README.md

 A person can remember many facts.
 But it is easier to remember spaces.
-Here is a room, there's a box.
+Here is a room, and inside it a box.
-Here is a box, there's a key.
+Here is a box, and inside it a key.
 But prose is just one long sequence.
 There's a beggining, a middle, and an end.
-But that's not much to remember.
+But that's not easy to remember.
 We could give explanations breadth.
 An explanation could span a large surface.
 This point is to the left of that one.